sharavsambuu/Sharav-Tech-Engine/Readme.md

 Sharav-Tech-Engine
 ==================

-it's my private project, which is accumulating my raw OpenGL knowledge.
+it's my private project, which is accumulation of my raw OpenGL knowledge.
 Of course it's not exactly an engine or a framework. it's just a bunch of experiments

 used library list and tools :